+6.1.
 The FIDEM exhibition offers an opportunity to display new medals from around the world, including work that stretches boundaries.

+6.2.
 The year before the Congress the Congress organiser should inform the FIDEM President and General Secretary of the number of medals that can be accommodated in the exhibition venue.
 This is generally around 900 to 1,000, although this is negotiable.
 The FIDEM Executive Committee then determines the national quotas.

-In order to plan the exhibition, the Congress organiser may wish to set a maximum size for each medal (for example,150mm in any dimension).
+6.3.
+In order to plan the exhibition, the Congress organiser may wish to set a maximum size for each medal (it is recommended that150mm be the maximum in any dimension).
 The Congress organiser may also wish to stipulate that two examples of the same medal, submitted so as to be able to show both sides, count as two medals.

+6.4.
 All the medals should have been made within the previous five years and should not have been shown in an earlier FIDEM exhibition.
 Generally, the subject matter of the medals will be open.
 If the Congress organiser wishes to suggest or impose a theme, this should be agreed with the FIDEM President and General Secretary and advertised two years in advance at the very least.